kvchen/kvchen.github.io/README.md

 1. Clone the repository
 2. Run `bundle install` to install required gems
-3. Change the `url` setting in `_config/_config.yml` to point to the correct deployment location
-4. Run `rake serve` to run a local server, or `rake` to build and deploy to Github pages.
+3. Run `rake` to test the site locally, and `rake deploy` to push it to production!